samcarsonx/beta-ui/README.md

 ## Recommended resource pack
 The [Golden Days](https://www.planetminecraft.com/texture_pack/1-13-2-golden-days-beta-reversion-for-modern-minecraft/) resource pack on Planet Minecraft is a very good resource pack for making the game look like beta.
+Make sure you download all four of the Golden Days resource packs for the recommendations below.

 **The resource pack order I recommend (from top to bottom) is as follows:**
  1) **Sounds**